en

 What to Do During the New Year Holidays in Nagoya

-The New Year holiday, known as “Oshogatsu” in Japan, is one of the most significant and widely celebrated occasions in Japanese culture.
-It is a major holiday in Japan, and many locals celebrate it with their families.
-As a result, public transportation tends to be crowded with locals going back home to spend the holiday with their families and a lot of businesses, especially smaller shops and family-owned shops, public establishments, and museums may close for a few days around New Year’s Day.
+The New Year holiday period, known as “Oshogatsu” in Japan, is one of the most important and widely celebrated occasions in Japanese culture.
+It is a major holiday in Japan, and many citizens return to their hometowns to celebrate it with their families.
+As a result, public transportation tends to be crowded and a lot of businesses, may close for the holidays.

-This might sound like a setback to your amazing travel plans in Japan, but actually, it can be reframed into an amazing opportunity to experience another side of the Japanese culture and enjoy a few slower days to make up for your jam-packed schedule around Japan.
+This might sound like a setback to your amazing holiday travel plans, but actually, it can be an amazing opportunity to experience another side of the Japanese culture and enjoy a few slower days to make up for your jam-packed schedule around Japan.

-So if you find yourself during the New Year holidays in Nagoya, what could be more authentic than immersing yourself in the local experience?
-Let’s explore all the available options in the city to ensure you make the most of the year-end festivities like a local.
+So if you find yourself in Nagoya during the New Year holidays, why not try immersing yourself in the local experience?
+Let’s explore all the options in the city to ensure you can make the most of the year-end festivities.

 Joya no Kane: Ringing the New Year’s Bell